JFRuel/Getdata/CodeBook.md

 , STANDING, LAYING.

 Quantitative variables:

+- All of the measures listed below are normalized and bounded within [-1,1]

 - tBodyAcc.mean...X                   : num  0.222 0.261 0.279 0.277 0.289 ...
 - tBodyAcc.mean...Y                   : num  -0.04051 -0.00131 -0.01614 -0.01738 -0.00992 ...